Education Program Information

 Admission to the Education Preparation Program (EPP)

-3. Complete a minimum of 60 semester hours, or enrolled in the semester that will complete 60.
+- Complete a minimum of 60 semester hours, or currently enrolled in the semester that will complete 60 hours.

 Application Process

-Students are responsible for initiating the application to the EPP which is available in the Office of Education.
+Students are responsible for initiating the application to the EPP.
+Information and forms are available in the Office of Education located in Pechro Hall.
 All applicants must complete the following:

-1. Pay for and submit to a criminal background check.
-Students may request a preliminary criminal history evaluation letter from the Texas Education Agency (TEA) regarding the potential ineligibility for certification due to a previous conviction, deferred adjudication or misdemeanor offense.
-Previous convictions prevent eligibility to receive a Texas certification.
+- Submit a criminal background check ($30 fee required, completed online).
+Students may request a preliminary criminal history evaluation letter from the Texas Education Agency (TEA) regarding the potential ineligibility for certification due to a previous conviction, deferred adjudication, or misdemeanor offense.
+Previous convictions may prevent eligibility to receive a Texas certification.

-4. Interview with the department faculty before full acceptance into the EPP.
+- Interview with the department faculty for full acceptance into the EPP.
 See Technical Standard in the Pre-Service Teacher Candidate Handbook.
-All documents must be provided to the department secretary before students are eligible to interview.
+All documents must be provided to the department administrative assistant in a timely manner.
+All documents are required for eligibility to interview.

 Education Continuation and Progression Policies